carabina/DUNotificationBanner/README.md

 ### How to Try it out
 ---

-In the demo project there is a class `DurianaNotificationBannerView` which add some neat functionalities like,
+In the demo project there is a class `DurianaNotificationBannerView` which adds some neat functionalities like,
 - Interaction callback
 - Closing callback
 - Closing timer